Trilok Singh Chitarkar

 He is the first Punjabi Artist on whose works Ph.D. degree Art of Trilok Singh was awarded by Punjabi University, Patiala.
 A Gold medal has been established in the name of the artist and it is awarded to the topper of M.A.
 Fine Arts.
 He was appointed as a State Artist in erstwhile PEPSU state of Punjab in 1948 and later worked as Artist in Department of Languages, Punjab.
 He lived and worked all over India and spent last years of his life in Patiala town in Punjab state in India.

 Biography

 Early life

 Trilok Singh was born in village Jartauli, District Ludhiana to father Gurdit Singh and mother Daya Kaur.
 He was married to Harbans Kaur and has one daughter and three sons.

-His father was a civil engineer by profession, who worked in the Uganda Railway, Cape Government Railways, South African Republic and then in East Bengal Railways at Assam.
-His mother passed away during his childhood and he spent his childhood in Jartauli under the supervision of his grandfather Baba Daya Singh.His grandfather's knowledge of Gurbani was a boon and blessing for him beyond limits.
+His father was a civil engineer, who worked in the Uganda Railway, Cape Government Railways, South African Republic and then in East Bengal Railways at Assam.
+His mother died during his childhood and he spent his childhood in Jartauli under the supervision of his grandfather Baba Daya Singh.His grandfather's knowledge of Gurbani was a boon and blessing for him beyond limits.
 The artist always felt that his success in life and art is only due to good training, blessing, motivation of his grandfather.
 He was studying in 10th class in a school at Kila Raipur, District Ludhiana when his grandfather died.